 Disc degeneration often leads to chronic back pain and loss of disc height as discs continue collapsing.
 As regenerative medicine continues to advance in its treatment for spinal conditions such as degenerative disc disease, often physicians are looking to biologics such as stem cells, bone marrow concentrate and platelet-rich plasma to treat the degenerated discs.
 The problem these treatments face in the spinal discs is that once the annulus of the disc is compromised, the biologic being injected will not stay in the target treatment area.
-By using the Fibrin biologic, the Discseel® Procedure effectively seals the compromised annulus tears in the disc, allowing for the body to recover from within and for other biologics such as platelet-rich plasma and stem cell therapies to be used in conjunction with the Discseel® Procedure.
+By using a particular orthobiologic, the Discseel® Procedure effectively seals compromised annulus tears in the disc, allowing for the body to recover from within and for other biologics to be used in conjunction with the Discseel Procedure.

-The Discseel® Procedure holds a real potential cure to this debilitating condition.
+The Discseel Procedure holds real potential for treating this debilitating condition.